nuwave/lighthouse/docs/master/api-reference/directives.md

   The path where the file should be stored, defaults to `/`.
   """
   path: String
+  """
+  If the visibility should be public, defaults to false (private).
+  """
+  public: Boolean! = false
 ) on ARGUMENT_DEFINITION | INPUT_FIELD_DEFINITION
 ```